COVID-19 Clinic Guidelines, Policies and Safety plans

 Sun City Physiotherapy Clinic’s COVID-19 Safety Plan

-To ensure the health and safety of our patients, staff and community, Sun City Physiotherapy Clinics have developed the following policies, guidelines and procedures to reduce the risk of transmission of the Coronavirus (COVID-19) This Plan will be posted at all of our Clinics.
+To ensure the health and safety of our patients, staff and community, Sun City Physiotherapy Clinics have developed the following policies, guidelines and procedures to reduce the risk of transmission of the Coronavirus.
+This Plan will be posted at all of our Clinics.

 1. Risk Assessment

 In each of our clinics, we have identified the areas where there may be risks, either through close physical proximity or through contaminated surfaces.
-We have included our Leadership Team in identifying these risks.
+We have included our supervising staff in identifying these risks.